benkuly/trixnity/website/docs/client/create.md

   e.g. `RepositoriesModule.room(...)`.
 Secrets are also stored in the repository.
 Therefore, you should encrypt it.
 - `mediaStoreModule` which can be created by adding a `trixnity-client-media-*` dependency and calling e.g. `MediaStoreModule.okio(...)`
-- `cryptoDriverModule` which can be created by adding a `trixnity-cryptodriver-*` dependency and calling e.g. `CryptoDriverModule.vodozemac(...)`
+- `cryptoDriverModule` which can be created by adding a `trixnity-client-cryptodriver-*` dependency and calling e.g. `CryptoDriverModule.vodozemac(...)`
 - `authProviderData` which should be passed when an authentication is required (e.g. on login).
 It can be derived by calling e.g. `MatrixClientAuthProviderData.oAuth2Login(...)`.